odil-T/ASL-Gesture-Recognition/README.md

 1. Install Python - Please make sure you have python 3.x installed.
 2. Clone The Repository - Open a terminal or command prompt and navigate to the directory where you want to store the application.
 Then, run the following command to clone the repository: `git clone https://github.com/odil-T/ASL-Gesture-Recognition.git`
-3. Install Dependencies - Navigate into the cloned repository directory with ``
+3. Make A New Environment - Navigate into the cloned repository directory with `cd ASL-Gesture-Recognition`.
+Run `pip install virtualenv` in a terminal or command prompt.
+Make a new virtual environment by running `virtualenv asl_app`.
+Activate the environment in Windows by running `asl_app\Scripts\activate` or in Mac/Linux by running `source asl_app/bin/activate`.
-4. Open the terminal in the local repository and run `pip install -r requirements.txt` to install the necessary libraries.
+5. Install Dependencies - While the virtual environment is active, install the required libraries by running `pip install -r requirements.txt`.
-5. Enter `streamlit run app_st_local.py` in the terminal.
-The Streamlit app should open in a new window in your browser.
+6. Run The App - Once all the dependencies are installed, you can launch the application by running `streamlit run app_st_local.py`.
+This command will start the Streamlit application locally, and you should be able to access it in your web browser.
-6. Close the terminal if you wish to close the app.
+7. After you're done using the application, you can deactivate the virtual environment by running `deactivate`.

 ### Additional Information